bloc-state/state/README.md

 class CounterState extends State<number> {} // class declaration for our state

-/** State instances have factory methods that return new objects with one of 4 finite states
+/** State instances have a status property that represents a finite state it can be in
+ *
+ * initial
  * loading
  * ready,
  * failed
  *
+ *
- new instances are always created with initial status */
+ new instances are always created with initial status

+  */

-const counter = new CounterState(0)
+// instantiate the State object const counter = new CounterState(0)

 console.log(counter.status === "initial") // true

+/*
+ use the previous state object to create a new state object by invoking their factory methods, each method uses immers' produce under the hood so you will always have new immutable state objects */

 const loading = counter.loading() // loading.status === "loading"
 const ready = loading.ready(10) // ready.status === "ready"
 const failed = ready.failed() // failed.status === "failed"

-// data stays encapsulated between transitions console.log(failed.data) // 10
+// data is always copied between transitions console.log(failed.data) // 10

 const error = new Error("Counter Exception: something bad has happened")